DIVIJGOYAL7080/DIVIJGOYAL7080/README.md

 ## Hi there 👋
-- I am Divij Goyal , 17 years old, from India 🇮🇳
+- I am Divij Goyal 🇮🇳
-- certified game developer, android/ios app developer.. 🔥
+- game developer, android/ios app developer.. 🔥
 - Languages - JavaScript,JSX,C#,Python,SQL,HTML... 🤖
 - worked on - Code.org,p5,vscode,expo,collab.... and many more 🚀
-- full stack blockchain development, Artificial intelligence , NFT mint dap.....

 <!--
 **DIVIJGOYAL7080/DIVIJGOYAL7080** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.